Compiled by the Road Trip Alberta team

 Banff Itinerary Day 3: Hit the Slopes

-- Norquay – This is a great hill for beginners and the budget option in the area.
+- Mt Norquay – This is a great hill for beginners and the budget option in the area.
+Not a skier?
+Their tubing hill is particularly fun as well.

-- Lake Louise – Offers a ton of options from difficult to easy, as well as a tubing hill for those who prefer to take things a little easier.
+- Lake Louise – Offers a ton of options from difficult to easy.

 - Sunshine Village – The biggest and most expensive of the three hills, Sunshine Village has a little bit of something for everyone!